-What is a Chocolate Chip Cookie Bronado, you ask?
-It’s a sturdy, cut-out style chocolate chip cookie, filled with brownie batter, rolled, sliced, and baked to brookie-like perfection.
+What is a Chocolate Chip Cookie Bronado?
+Also considered brookie cookies, these are sturdy, cut-out style chocolate chip cookies filled with brownie batter, sliced, and baked to swirled perfection.

 Cookie Bronado (n):